 where $M$ is a weight matrix corresponding to $\sum_{e\in\mathcal{E}}\theta_{k}^{e,x}=1$ $\forall(k,x)$, $\boldsymbol{1}$ is a column vector of ones, and $\boldsymbol{0}$ is a zero vector.

-Because the Bernstein polynomials are only used in generating the coefficients in the equality data restrictions, we only consider rescaling of this constraint.
-Suppose the dimension of $B$ is $m\times n$, and $m<n$.\footnote{$m$ is determined by the dimension of $p$, which is determined by the dimension of $D,Y,Z,X$, and $n$ is determined by the order of polynomials we set in sieve approximation.
-Usually $n$ is set to be a large number to guarantee the accuracy of sieve approximation, and it usually is larger than $m$.
-When $m=n$, theoretically we should achieve a unique solution, but empirically, the numerical error involved in the calculation process can result in infeasibility.} We show that in our setting, $B$ has full rank $m$.
-To show this, we need to understand the structure of $B$.
+Because the Bernstein polynomials are only used in generating the coefficients in the equality restrictions from the data, we focus on rescaling of this constraint.
+Suppose the dimension of $B$ is $m\times n$ with $m<n$.\footnote{$m$ is determined by the dimension of $p$, which is determined by the cardinality of $\mathcal{Y}$, $\mathcal{Z}$ and $\mathcal{X}$, and $n$ is determined by the order of polynomials, $K$, we choose in sieve approximation.
+Usually $K$ (and thus $n$) is set to be a large number to guarantee the accuracy of sieve approximation, and it usually is larger than $m$.
+When $m=n$, theoretically, we achieve a unique solution, but in practice, the numerical error may cause infeasibility.} First, we show that $B$ has full rank of $m$ in our setting.
+To prove this, we need to understand the structure of $B$.
 The number of columns of $B$ is determined by the size of $\mathcal{E}$ and the order of polynomials $K$.
-The number of rows of $B$ is determined by the dimension of $p$, i.e., the size of the support of $(D,Y,Z,W,X)$.
-We consider an example with binary $(D,Y,Z,W)$ for illustration.
-With binary $(D,W)$, $\left|\mathcal{E}\right|=16$ and $B$ takes the form as below:
+The number of rows of $B$ is determined by the dimension of $p$.
+We consider an example with binary $(Y,Z,W)$ for illustration.
+Since $(D,W)$ are binary, $\left|\mathcal{E}\right|=16$ and $B$ takes the form of the following:

-The square represents a vector of coefficients corresponding to $\theta$'s used to approximate the mapping types, and the blank represents a zero vector.
-By construction, each entry in matrix $B$ is equivalent to $\int_{\mathcal{U}_{z,x}^{d}}b_{k,K}(u)du$ such that the multiplication of $B$ and $\theta$ equals to the data distribution.
-From the matrix above, we can guarantee that $B$ has full rank if, for fixed $(d,w)$, the row representing $Z=0$ cannot be a constant multiplication of the row representing $Z=1$.
+The square represents a vector of coefficients corresponding to $\theta$'s used in approximating the mapping types, and the blank represents a zero vector.
+By construction, each entry in matrix $B$ is equivalent to $\int_{\mathcal{U}_{z,x}^{d}}b_{k,K}(u)du$ such that the product of $B$ and $\theta$ is equal to the data distribution.
+From the matrix form above, we can guarantee that $B$ has full row rank if, for given $(d,w)$, the row representing $Z=0$ cannot be a constant multiplication of the row representing $Z=1$.